MartinBradbury/walking-the-wainwrights/README.md

 ### About me cards

 The mid section of the homepage (about page) comprises of 3 cards with a heading a description.
-These cards inform the user what they will find in each of these sections and help to draw their attention using imigary of what they are linkely to find in each section.
-The whole card is clickable and links to the corrospoiding page in the website.
+These cards inform the user what they will find in each of these sections and help to draw their attention using imagery of what they are likely to find in each section.
+The whole card is clickable and links to the corresponding page in the website.

 #### About cards Desktop
 ![About card links desktop](/readme_imgs/aboutcards/aboutcardsd.png)